decentraland/old-documentation/_posts/wearables/2021-05-31-publishing-wearables.md

 These fees are transferred to the curators committee and the Decentraland DAO, where they are used to help fund the growth of the platform through grants and other initiatives voted on by the greater Decentraland community.

 > **Note:** Currently, due to the time and resources required to review each collection submitted, **the 150 USD in MANA publication fee is non-refundable**.
 If your collection is rejected, you will not receive your MANA back.
-If your collection is not immediatly approved, the Curation Committee will provide you with suggestions and feedback on how to improve it, but the final acceptance of your collection cannot be guaranteed.
+If your collection is not immediately approved, the Curation Committee will provide you with suggestions and feedback on how to improve it, but the final acceptance of your collection cannot be guaranteed.

 ### Acceptance criteria